ilioscio/dmg-osd/README.md

 exec-once = dmg-osd
 ```

-Or create a systemd user service:
+Or create a systemd user service (not recommended unless you know what you're doing):

 ```ini
 [Unit]